- I was told never to talk to strangers as a child.

 One life to live, a wicked bargain seems

-The weight of two lifts only in his dreams
+The weight of two lifts only in his dreams#9: A Comic

 Okay, so I really phoned this one in.
 I had to create something before I passed out.
 I'm starting to feel just what a big commitment a daily creation really is.